ttu/dotnet-fake-json-server/README.md

 404 Not Found   : Collection is not found or it is empty
 ```

-By default request returns results in and array.
+By default request returns results in an array.
 Headers have the collection's total item count (`X-Total-Count`) and pagination links (`Link`).

 ```sh
 $ curl http://localhost:57602/api/users